hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Shrugs and grimaces like the fops of France,
 >
-> And calls himself "Un Maitre de la Danse".
+> And calls himself "Un maitre de la danse".
 >
-> Tho' all assumption, knows no more than they
+> Though all assumption, knows no more than they
 >
-> Who go to learn, altho' he makes them pay.
+> Who go to learn, although he makes them pay.
 >
 > Jem.
 I have seen this coxcomb, but he knows me not,
 >